 - Overall cost effectiveness

-As an example, steel Colourbond CGI (corrugated iron) roof and wall cladding has been specified for its inherent properties, i.e. durability, low thermal mass, low maintenance, fire and storm resistance and economics.
+As an example, steel Colourbond CGI (corrugated iron) roof and wall cladding has been specified for its inherent properties, i.e. durability, low thermal mass, low maintenance, bushfire and storm resistance and economics.
 It’s also ideal for rain harvesting and provides an appropriate architectural response for both rural and coastal locations.

-The main superstructure has been designed using lightweight steel framing.
+The main superstructure has been designed using lightweight high tensile steel framing.
 Although steel has relatively high embodied energy compared to timber, unlike timber it’s infinitely recyclable.
 Steel has been selected for its superior strength to weight properties, durability, stability and versatility.
 All of the framing components can be pre-cut and/or pre-fabricated to the required shape and lengths thereby eliminating the need for additional cutting on site and wastage.
-Most of the members can be quickly and easily assembled using self taping screws or bolted connections.
+Most of the members can be quickly and easily assembled using tek screws or bolted connections.

 Internal walls are non-load bearing and can therefore be constructed using a variety of lightweight materials e.g. timber or steel stud framing.

+The innovative structure reduces wastage through its modular lightweight construction.
 The steel framing is prefabricated to standardised lengths and segments for the floor, wall and roof framing.

 Installing the roof/wall sheeting horizontally eliminates the additional energy and costs associated with roll forming and makes transportation and fixing of the sheets easier.

-The customised design process also considers any required modifications to the standard structural components and fixings.
+This customised design process also considers any required modifications to the standard structural components and fixings.